-Constrained Map-Elites (CME)~\cite{khalifa2018talakat} is a hybrid genetic algorithm that combines the FI2Pop constrained optimization algorithm with Map-Elites.
-Within each cell are stored two types of chromosomes, those that are feasible, and those that are not.
-Chromosomes can be moved between cells (if their dimensions shift) and/or between areas within their cell (if they successfuly outgrow their constraints or fail to do so).
-Constrained Map-Elites allows for complex quality diversity search to optimize toward a given problem, making it a useful tool for PCG.
-PlayMapper~\cite{warriar2019playmapper} tweaked with the ME algorithm for Mario AI Framework~\cite{togelius20102009} to illuminate how level and player specific level features to show how search-based pcg techniques can be more effectively used by game designers.
+Constrained MAP-Elites (CME)~\cite{khalifa2018talakat} is a hybrid genetic algorithm that combines the FI2Pop constrained optimization algorithm with MAP-Elites.
+Within each cell are stored two populations (``feasible'' and ``Infeasible'').
+Chromosomes can be moved between cells (if their dimensions shift) and/or between populations within their cell (if they successfuly outgrow their constraints or fail to do so).
+Constrained MAP-Elites allows a complex quality diversity search to optimize toward a given problem, making it a useful tool for PCG.

-Khalifa et al.~\cite{khalifa2018talakat} used Constrained Map-Elites to develop a range of level types for bullet-hell games, by characterizing levels by the required strategy and dexterity a player would need to be successful.
-The Evolutionary Dungeon Designer project~\cite{alvarez2019empowering} uses Map Elites to allow mixed-initiative dungeon design.
+Khalifa et al.~\cite{khalifa2018talakat} used Constrained MAP-Elites to develop a range of level types for bullet-hell games, by characterizing levels based on the strategy required and dexterity a player would need to be successful.
+The Evolutionary Dungeon Designer project~\cite{alvarez2019empowering} uses Constrained MAP-Elites to allow mixed-initiative dungeon design.
 Users can tune the dimension settings to their liking in order to generate interesting level layouts.
-Most similar to this work, Constrained Map-Elites has been used to generate mini-levels, or ``scenes,''~\cite{khalifa2019intentional} in the Mario AI Framework, by mapping mechanics triggered during gameplay.
+Most similar to this work, Constrained MAP-Elites has been used to generate mini-levels, or ``scenes,''~\cite{khalifa2019intentional} in the Mario AI Framework, by mapping mechanics triggered during gameplay.

-Several research projects have attempted to generate game levels target to explore different dimensions of level space.
+Several research projects have attempted to generate game levels targeted to explore different dimensions of level space.
 Ashlock et al.~\cite{ashlock2010automatic,ashlock2011search} explored different evolutionary techniques for puzzle generation of various difficulties.
 Jennings et al. built a system which dynamically constructs levels to be appropriately challenging to the player~\cite{jennings2010polymorph}. \textit{Refraction} (Center for Game Science at the University of Washington 2010) generates levels that showcase certain features (which in turn are associated with certain mechanics)~\cite{smith2012case}.
-Green et al.~\cite{green2018generating} proposed a method to automatically generate mini-levels in the Mario AI Framework, called ``scenes'', which required the player to trigger a specific mechanic in order to win.
-By evolving scenes using constrained Map-Elites, Khalifa et al.~\cite{khalifa2019intentional} built upon this research and was able to generate a multitude of levels that featured various subsets of game mechanics.
-The work in this paper is inspired by these previous two projects, as our system works within a general video game domain.